alanpich/tvImagePlus/README.md

 ## Translations

-Translations of the package could be done on [Crowdin](https://crowdin.com/project/imageplus)
+Translations of the package can be made on [Crowdin](https://crowdin.com/project/imageplus)